joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Protecting shareholders' interests: The board represents the interests of shareholders and ensures that the company is being run in a way that maximizes shareholder value.

 The BOD typically meets several times a year, with additional meetings called as needed.
 Board members are expected to attend all meetings and actively participate in discussions and decision-making.
-They are also expected to maintain confidentiality about company information and to avoid conflicts of interest.

 ## Chairperson of the Board (COB)

 The chairperson of the board (COB), also known as the board chair or board president, is responsible for leading the board of directors of an organization.
-The board chair is usually elected by the other board members and serves as the highest-ranking officer of the board.
+The board chair plays a critical role in the success of an organization, providing leadership, guidance, and oversight to the board of directors.
+The board chair is usually elected by the other board members.

-The role of the board chair varies depending on the organization, but some common responsibilities include:
+Typical COB responsibilities include:

 * Leading board meetings: The board chair is responsible for running board meetings, setting the agenda, and ensuring that all board members have an opportunity to participate.